linode/docs/docs/guides/platform/marketplace/litespeed-cpanel-marketplace-app/index.md

     ![Provide an email address and your Linode nameservers.](email-and-nameservers.png)

-4. You will be brought to your WHM's home page where you can continue to configure your cPanel instance.
+4. You are then brought to your WHM's home page where you can continue to configure your cPanel instance.

     ![cPanel home page](cpanel-home-page.png)

-Now that you’ve accessed your LiteSpeed instance, checkout [the official LiteSpeed documentation](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki) to learn how to further utilize your LiteSpeed instance.
+Now that you’ve accessed your LiteSpeed instance, check out [the official LiteSpeed documentation](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki) to learn how to further utilize your LiteSpeed instance.

 {{< note >}}
 Your LiteSpeed cPanel App installation will automatically receive a free 15-day trial license on both [LiteSpeed](https://docs.litespeedtech.com/licenses/trial/) and [cPanel](https://cpanel.net/products/trial/).
 You must purchase a new LiteSpeed and cPanel/WHM license before the end of this trial period.
 At the end of your trial period your license will expire.